 White Leaves

-If your plant is close, or is touching your grow lights and you notice that the leaves have turned white, than your leaves have been burnt.
+If your plant is close, or is touching your grow lights and you notice that the leaves have turned white, then your leaves have been burnt.
 You may also notice this on your plants after bringing them in after a day of hardening off outdoors.

 Your plant got a sunburn!
 If your plants are touching your grow lights, it can cause a sunburn which looks like white areas on the leaves.
-It doesn’t happen incredibly often, especially if you are raising your grow lights as the plants grow, but it can happen.
+It doesn’t happen incredibly often, especially if you’re raising your grow lights as the plants grow, but it can happen.
 This is much more common when hardening off your seedlings outdoors.

 Helmet Head